Detox and Rehab Centers in Nevada

 |Local, county, or community government||0||0.00%|

-The table below breaks down the typical payment methods used and how many facilities in California accept each payment type so you can understand the type of options you may have to pay for treatment.
+The table below breaks down the typical payment methods used and how many rehab centers in Nevada accept each payment type so you can understand the type of options, such as using insurance, you may have to pay for treatment.1

 |Facility Payment Options, by Number and percent|